Policy of counteracting mobbing, discrimination and violence

 • description of the facts of the case;

-• indication of the name and surname of the person or persons who, in the employee’s opinion, are perpetrators of discrimination or violence;
+• indication of the name and surname of the person or persons who, in the employee’s opinion, are the perpetrators of discrimination or violence;

 • signature of the employee submitting the complaint.